- Author: Denis Clifford

 What Is Sexual Battery?

 Sexual battery is one of the types of sexual assault where there is non-consensual sexual contact with the victim’s intimate parts.
-For example, sexual battery may happen when an individual uses menace of unlawful violence or physical force to forcefully engage in sexual activity with another individual without their will.
+For example, sexual battery may happen when an individual uses the menace of unlawful violence or physical force to forcefully engage in sexual activity with another individual without their will.

 Sexual battery charges typically involve non-consensual contact with the victim's intimate parts or other parts of a person's body, and the offense may be committed for sexual arousal or sexual gratification.